Chapter 6: Importing and Exporting Procedures

 DECLARE PROC outint_nullable (

-OUT output INTEGER,
+OUT output INT,

-OUT result BOOL NOT NULL)
+OUT result BOOL!)

 USING TRANSACTION;